 Cold weather gets the downhill areas primed for opening.
 If there’s natural snow and extended periods of cold, the winter sports options expand.
 With as little as 6 inches of natural snow, cross-country skiing becomes an option on stretches of the Blue Ridge Parkway (which isn’t plowed) and on the 30 miles of carriage trails at Moses Cone Memorial Park near Blowing Rock.
-You can even rent cross-country skis at the Pineola Inn and Ski Shop in Pineola.
+You can even rent cross-country skis at the Pineola Inn and Country Store in Pineola.
 If you’ve got snowshoes, mid-winter conditions in the higher elevations such as Mount Mitchell, the Black Mountains and Roan Mountain sometimes support snowshoeing, and novices can always take a tour at Sugar Mountain.

 And yes, there’s even ice climbing, again, when conditions conspire (most reliably along the Blue Ridge Parkway near N.C.
 Highway 215).
 A professional guide service is highly recommended; Fox Mountain Guides is happy to put you on ice.